map 1:

 Afternoon ride - Blue Unicorn.

 Afternoon ride.
-Mark has borrowed Isabelle's Kona King Kickapu Full Suspension bike - Blue Unicorn.
+Mark has borrowed Isabelle's Kona King Kickapu Full Suspension bike

 Gary on Matt's S-Works Epic for the afternoon ride - Blue Unicorn.